AdvancedPhotonSource/cdi/docs/source/config_disp.rst

     rampups = 2

 - crop:
-| optional, defaults to the size of the processed array, size to crop the image array to.
-Can be entered as absolute numbers or fractions.
+| optional, defines a fraction of array at the center that will be subject of visualization.
+Defaults to (1.0, 1.0, 1.0), i.e. the size of the processed array.
 | example:
 ::

-    crop = (120,120,120)
-    crop = (.75, .75, .75)
+    crop = (.5, .5, .5)

 - diffractometer:
 | mandatory, name of diffractometer used in experiment.
-It typically is set to a defined class, but in case of a new diffractometer one can enter the parameters below instead and run the imaging script from a command line (not GUI).
 | example:
 ::

     diffractometer = "34idc"

-| The following parameters are set in the diffractometer class, but can be set from config if no class has been written yet.
+| The diffractometer typically is set to a defined class, but in case of a new diffractometer a user can enter the following parameters instead.
 These will override anything set internally.
 This functionality is supported only by command line scripts, not GUI.
 | example:
 ::